-- An assignment that asks students to analyze assumptions present in a scenario and identify alternate perspectives that could be taken. - Each student will initiate and compile a personal professional portfolio. - Students must achieve a 50% average between the two above assignments for the following participation percentage to be included in their mark. - Participation in class and activities: - ▶ In discussions plus group activities

-- Each student provides an original current journal article, newspaper article, write-up from a newscast, or book excerpt to class as a contribution to the current events table, once in the term, but students are encouraged to contribute as often as they wish.
-The significance of the contribution will be explained to the instructor. - ► Peer evaluation (Week 15)
+- dents to analyze assumptions present in a - d compile a personal professional portfolio. - % average between the two above assignments on percentage to be included in their mark. - tivities: - ip activities = 20%5% Current event contribution Each student provides an original current journal article, newspaper - article, write-up from a newscast, or book excerpt to class as a contribution to the current events table, once in the term, but students are encouraged to contribute as often as they wish.
+The significance of the contribution will be explained to the instructor. - Peer evaluation (Week 15) 5%

-■ Course Learning Outcomes/Competencies
+Course Learning Outcomes/Competencies